|

 They climbed the steps and, once again, entered the cool, quiet

-reception hall.
-Ahead of them, the broad corridor, with its marble
+Ahead of them, the broad corridor, with its marble walls, and

-walls, and doors leading to the separate healing rooms, made Faramir
+doors leading to the separate healing rooms, made Faramir feel

-feel suddenly nervous.
-There is nothing to stop a patient
+suddenly nervous.
+There is nothing to stop a patient walking

 Oliel asked to see the doctor.

-She drew them aside, and spoke low.
-I have had to do something
+She drew them aside, and spoke quietly.
+I have had to do

 Maam?

-Gwirith tried to leave yesterdayafter you had gone.
+Gwirith tried to leave yesterdayafter you had goneso

 within her rights to leaveI have no power to keep a patient

-trust in youin both of younow.
-She drew them
+in youin both of younow.
+She drew them further

-further down the corridor.
+down the corridor.
 Gwiriths spirit is exhausted.
+She

 We are grateful, madam, said Faramir.
 Very